obvonage/deved-platform/content/blog/en/add-video-chat-to-your-firebase-app-with-a-few-steps.md

 ---
 # Video Express?

-[Video Express](https://tokbox.com/developer/video-express/) was built on top of the Vonage Video API to help make creating a multiparty video conference application quicker.
-This JavaScript library abstracts some of the nitty-gritty details such as keeping track of publishers and subscribers along with optimizations into a “room”.
+[Video Express](https://tokbox.com/developer/video-express/) was built on top of the Vonage Video API to help quickly create a multiparty video conference application.
+This JavaScript library abstracts some nitty-gritty details, such as keeping track of publishers and subscribers, and applies optimizations into a “room.”

 # Firebase?